REV23Docs/rev23-desktop-docs/docs/inventory/inventory-items.md

 **Points Custom:** The static point value for each item and service on an invoice when the Default Card Points Type is set to Custom.
 Note: This property is only visible if the Points Type is set to Custom.

-### Ordering
+### Service Types

-**Quantity Per Unit:** The inventory item's quantity per unit property, re-displayed here for reference.
-This value cannot be modified.

-**Reorder Point:** The value at which when the on hand count is less than or equal to this value, you would like to reorder more.

-**Reorder Units:** How many units you generally reorder.

-**Quantity In Order:** This calculated value displays what will go back into your inventory with the specified reorder units.
-It is calculated as Quantity Per Unit * Reorder Units as a visual reference for you to see if your quantity per unit, as well as reorder units values are correctly configured.

-**On Hand:** How many of this item you currently have in inventory.

-**Units On Order:** How many units of this item you currently have on order.

-**Use Automatic Ordering:** If checked, when the on hand value is less than or equal to the reorder point, the Units On Order will automatically update itself to be the Reorder Units value.
-REV23 Desktop assumes you'll have ordered the item, and will add it to your items to be received.

-**Use Reorder Notification:** If checked, a task will be created for anyone in the built-in Inventory Manager role when the on hand value is less than or equal to the reorder point to notify them they should reorder more.

-**Service Types:** A list of service type inventory items linked to this  item.
+A list of service type inventory items linked to this  item.
+See [Service Type Inventory Items](service-type-inventory-items.md)..

+### History
-**History:** A list of history for this item's on hand value.
+A list of history for this item's on hand value.
 Here you can see when and why the on hand value changed, whether it was sold, a manual change, etc...

-> Do you need to put all of this stuff in?
-Nope.
-It's totally up to you.
-We realize this is a whole lot of information, but we offer it for those studios who want very in-depth reporting of their inventory.
-This level of inventory customization allows you to questions such as  "does anodized jewelry sell better than non anodized?"
-So it all depends on what you as a shop owner are interested in.
-If you don't care about such things, don't put this information in.

 ## Actions

 ### Records Creation Actions

-**Receive Order:**
+**Receive Order Items:**

 ### Tools Actions

-**Move To Category:**
+**Move To Category:** Move the selected item(s) to a different category.

-**Assign Department:**
+**Assign Department:** Move the selected item(s) to a different department.

-**Add Inventory Items To Location Service Types:**
+**Add Inventory Items To Service Types:** Add the selected item(s) to service types.
+See [Service Type Inventory Items](service-type-inventory-items.md).

-**Connect Inventory Items:**
+**Connect Inventory Items:** Add items from another connected studio to the current studio.